enkidevs/curriculum/react/introduction/fundamentals/data-flow-in-react.md

 ---
 ## Practice

-In React, your actions modify the state, and the state modifies the UI.
+In React, your ??? modify the state, and the ??? modifies the ???.

 * actions
 * state